piScope/homebrew-TwoPi/README.md

    modules are istalled using brew install command.
 In this case, the libraries are installed in the regular place (/usr/local/...).
 This approach is recommended if a user wants to make the dependenciy libraries available from other HB packages.

+(warning) Installing both (a) and (b) would introduce dylib complicated dependency between two, which causes problems.
+Make sure to uninstall the other one, you are switching between (a) and (b)

 a-1) install everything
 ```